Hemp: United States

 George Washington pushed for the growth of hemp as it was a cash crop commonly used to make rope and fabric.
 In May 1765 he noted in his diary about the sowing of seeds each day until mid-April.
 Then he recounts the harvest in October which he grew 27 bushels that year.

 It is sometimes supposed that an excerpt from Washington's diary, which reads "Began to sep [sic] the Male from the Female hemp at Do.&—rather too late" is evidence that he was trying to grow female plants for the THC found in the flowers.
 However, the editorial remark accompanying the diary states that "This may arise from their [the male] being coarser, and the stalks larger" In subsequent days, he describes soaking the hemp (to make the fibers usable) and harvesting the seeds, suggesting that he was growing hemp for industrial purposes, not recreational.

 George Washington also imported the Indian hemp plant from Asia, which was used for fiber and, by some growers, for intoxicating resin production.
 In a 1796 letter to William Pearce who managed the plants for him, Washington says, "What was done with the Indian Hemp plant from last summer?
 It ought, all of it, to be sown again; that not only a stock of seed sufficient for my own purposes might have been raised, but to have disseminated seed to others; as it is more valuable than common hemp."

 Other presidents known to have farmed hemp for alternative purposes include Thomas Jefferson, James Madison, James Monroe, Andrew Jackson, Zachary Taylor, and Franklin Pierce.

 Historically, hemp production had made up a significant portion of antebellum Kentucky's economy.
 Before the American Civil War, many slaves worked on plantations producing hemp.

 In 1937, the Marihuana Tax Act of 1937 was passed in the United States, levying a tax on anyone who dealt commercially in cannabis, hemp, or marijuana.
-The passing of the Act to destroy the U.S. hemp industry has been disputed to involve businessmen Andrew Mellon, Randolph Hearst and the Du Pont family.
+The passing of the Act to destroy the U.S. hemp industry has been reputed to involve businessmen Andrew Mellon, Randolph Hearst and the Du Pont family.